jshort/script_party/ssh_config/README.md

 Bash Completion
 ---------------

-The included file "bash_completion" can be sourced in your .bashrc or .bash_profile files to included auto completion for ssh commands:
+The included file "bash_completion.sh" can be sourced in your .bashrc or .bash_profile files to included auto completion for ssh commands:

-  . bash_completion
+  . <path to>/bash_completion.sh

 Requirements
 ------------